elastic/elasticsearch-net-example/README.md

 Here we use `field value factor` with a factor of `0.0001` over each documents downloadCount combined with its query score

 This equates to: `(0.0001 * downloadCount) * score of query` .
-Meaning that for packages with low download counts the actual relevance score is a major differentatior while still acting as a high signal booster for packages with high download counts.
+Meaning that for packages with low download counts the actual relevance score is a major differentiator while still acting as a high signal booster for packages with high download counts.
-MaxBoost caps the boostfactor to `10` so that packages of over 100k downloads do not differentiate on downloadCount either.
+MaxBoost caps the boost factor to `10` so that packages of over 100k downloads do not differentiate on downloadCount either.

 *NOTE* This is a very very rude function score query, have a [read through the documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html) and see if you can come up with something more clever!